Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 Light Layers are LayerMasks that you specify for Lights and Meshes.
 Lights only illuminate Meshes that are on Light Layers that you enable on the Light.
 You can also use Light Layers in the shadow map settings to decouple shadows from lighting.
 For more information on Light Layers, see the [Light Layers documentation](Light-Layers.md).

-Light layers In the shadow map dropdown can also be used to control which object receives a shadow from which light.
-By default both Light Layers and Shadow Map Light Layers are synchronized so the result is coherent (When an object receives light it also casts shadows).
+You can use Light layers in the shadow map dropdown to control which GameObject receives a shadow from which light.
+By default, both Light Layers and Shadow Map Light Layers are synchronized so the result is coherent.
+This means that when a GameObject receives light it also casts shadows.
 For more information on Shadow Map Light Layers, see the [Shadow Light Layer section](Light-Layers.md#ShadowLightLayers).

 ### Screen space ambient occlusion